Isaac Larian: Early life and education

-Born to a Jewish family in Kashan, Iran, Larian's family relocated to Tehran at the age of four, where they lived in Narmak.
+Born to an Iranian Jewish family in Kashan, Isfahan province, Imperial State of Iran, Larian's family relocated to Tehran at the age of four, where they lived in Narmak.
 His father had a small textile shop where Larian began working at the age of 9.

 In search of opportunity, Larian arrived to the United States alone in 1971 at the age of 17, without a place to stay, unable to speak English, and with $750 to his name.
 He found work as a dishwasher making $1.65 an hour, then was promoted to bus-boy and then waiter.

-After a year of work, Larian enrolled at Los Angeles Southwest College, then transfered to California State University, Los Angeles, where he graduated in 1978 with a degree in civil engineering.
+After a year of work, Larian enrolled at Los Angeles Southwest College, then transferred to California State University, Los Angeles, where he graduated in 1978 with a degree in civil engineering.

 Early career

-After his plans to return to Iran were ended by the 1979 Iranian Revolution., Larian started a mail-order company called Surprise Gift Wagon, which sold decorative brass products from Asia.
+After his plans to return to Iran were ended by the 1979 Iranian Revolution, Larian started a mail-order company called Surprise Gift Wagon, which sold decorative brass products from Asia including from South Korea.
 Unsuccessful in that venture, he focused on importing consumer electronics with his brother Fred in a company that was later called ABC Electronics.

 In 1987, Larian and his brother became a distributor for Nintendo and in 1993, they became a licensee for the "Power Rangers."
-In 1997, toys became their focus; they had their first internal success with the Singing Bouncy Baby.
+The company changed its name to MGA Entertainment.
+By 1997, toys became their focus; they had their first internal success with the Singing Bouncy Baby.

 MGA Entertainment

 In 1998, Larian changed his company's name to MGA Entertainment and in 2001, MGA developed the "Bratz" doll.
 In 2005, Bratz sales totaled $800 million well ahead of their main rival, Barbie with $445 million in sales.

 In 2004, Mattel sued MGA alleging that the designer of the Bratz doll had developed the concept while working for Mattel and that MGA had paid Mattel employees to work on MGA projects.
 MGA countersued, alleging that Mattel spied on its salesmen by masquerading as toy buyers, re-positioned Bratz displays in retail stores to less favorable arrangements, and that Mattel paid retailers to favor Barbie over Bratz.

 In November 2006, MGA purchased the manufacturer of toddler and preschool toys, Little Tikes.
 In 2010, MGA released the successful "Lalaloopsy" doll.

 In August 2011 Mattel was ordered to pay MGA $310 million for attorney fees, stealing trade secrets, and false claims.
-Due to a technical procedural issue having nothing to do with the merits of the claims, the Ninth Circuit vacated without prejudice the $170 million portion of the judgment against Mattel for this misconduct.
+Due to a technical procedural issue unrelated to the claims, the Ninth Circuit vacated without prejudice the $170 million portion of the judgment against Mattel for this misconduct.
 In January 2014, MGA filed a complaint for these claims in state court in California seeking in excess of $1 billion.